caugustine2022/Resume/README.md

 * 📌 Conducted vulnerability scans using Nessus, tested security controls, and monitored systems with intrusion detection and prevention tools, effectively assessing and escalating security risks to enhance system resilience against threats.
 * 📌 Designed and implemented monitoring and alerting systems using SIEM tools such as Splunk, enabling proactive security management, generating alerts for compromised assets, tracking incidents, and prioritizing tickets for timely remediation.
 * 📌 Developed dashboards and streamlined incident-handling procedures to enhance real-time cybersecurity visibility, minimize damage, and improve team coordination.
-* 📌 Monitored emerging threats and delivered strategic recommendations to strengthen security, supported training and awareness programs, identified vulnerabilities, and collaborated with teams on remediation efforts.
+* 📌 Monitored emerging threats, delivered strategic recommendations to strengthen security, supported training and awareness programs, identified vulnerabilities, and collaborated with teams on remediation efforts.
 * 📌 Enhanced incident response capabilities by developing a comprehensive plan and conducting regular exercises, significantly reducing response times.
 * 📌 Quickly adapted to new privacy regulations by formulating actionable policies and procedures, ensuring compliance and robust data protection.